WokLibCodeClub/.github/profile/README.md

 Scratch has recently made some changes to the terms and conditions which require age verification by a parent or adult, for users under 16 years old.
 This will consist of an email sent to the parent's email address with a box to click to confirm that you give permission to your child to use Scratch.

-***IT IS ESSENTIAL THAT YOU GIVE PERMISSION OTHERWISE YOUR CHILD WILL NOT BE ABLE TO USE SCRATCH PROPERLY IN THE CODE CLUB SESSIONS!***
+***PARENTS: IT IS ESSENTIAL THAT YOU GIVE PERMISSION OTHERWISE YOUR CHILD WILL NOT BE ABLE TO USE SCRATCH PROPERLY IN THE CODE CLUB SESSIONS!***

 ### How to make a Code for Life account